Autumn jewels of the Taurus – SW Turkey

 20 – 27 October 2024

-The team headed by the ‘master of ceremonies’ Basak Gardner super expert on all things floral.
-Overseeing all our needs and conducting us through the impeccably managed and organised days.
-Basak with her Rossetti profile and crimson nails would stride energetically through the landscape keeping an eye on her small flock, as they scattered around in search of their various specimens.
-She identified discussed and presented everything brought to her and would reveal with pride the mighty plane trees, oaks, cedars of Lebanon and also the tiny and elusive flora native to her country and she states categorically that the wildflowers of Turkey are obviously some of the most varied and perfect of the planet.
+Our team was headed by the ‘master of ceremonies’ Başak Gardner, a super expert on all things floral, overseeing all our needs and conducting us through the impeccably managed and organised days.
+Başak, with her Rossetti profile and crimson nails, would stride energetically through the landscape, keeping an eye on her small flock as they scattered around in search of their various specimens.
+She identified, discussed and presented everything brought to her, and would reveal with pride the mighty plane trees, oaks, cedars of Lebanon and also the tiny and elusive flora native to her country.
+She states categorically that the wildflowers of Turkey are obviously some of the most varied and perfect of the planet.

-Onur Yurtbaşı the History Guide an essential part of the team was quietly supportive..indicating various plants when they had not been spotted and essentially keeping everything ticking over as required.
-Being part of the team he helped prepare the picnic lunches and clear up afterwards.
-He would step forward into centre stage at all the historic sites and talk us through its history and significance and was always available with more information when required.
-The history of this part of Turkey was dominated by the Hittites, Phrygians, Lycians and then the Greeks and Romans.
-What is now mostly visible are the Lycian Sarcophagi, wall tombs cheek by jowl with the great Roman Theatres and Towns.
+Onur Yurtbaşı was our History Guide, an essential part of the team and quietly supportive, indicating various plants when they had not been spotted and essentially keeping everything ticking over as required.
+Being part of the team, he helped to prepare the picnic lunches and clear up afterwards.
+He would step forward into centre stage at all the historic sites and talk us through their history and significance.
+He was always available with more information when required.
+Historically, this part of Turkey was dominated by the Hittites, Phrygians, Lycians and then the Greeks and Romans.
+Now mostly visible are the Lycian sarcophagi, wall tombs cheek by jowl with the great Roman Theatres and Towns.

-Ali May the driver. physically imposing a başpehlivan perhaps, he slung with ease our bags into the back of the bus, helped to prepare our lunches went around serving drinks giving us a choice of orange or peach or a mixture of both.
-Smiling courteous helpful and an amazing driver.
-He spent hours negotiating the winding dirt roads up and around the mountains, it requires slow concentrated driving over ruts large stones and some badly maintained tracks.
+Ali May was our driver – physically imposing, a başpehlivan perhaps, he slung our bags with ease into the back of the bus, helped to prepare our lunches, and went around serving drinks, giving us a choice of orange or peach or a mixture of both.
+Smiling, courteous, helpful and an amazing driver.
+He spent hours negotiating the winding dirt roads up and around the mountains.
+It requires slow concentrated driving, over ruts, large stones and some badly maintained tracks.
 He seemed indefatigable.

-My account has been led by the excellent day by day information provided in advance to MPG
+My account is led by the excellent day-by-day information provided in advance to MPG.

 Breakfast at 8.
 Lots of local jams and fruit preserved in syrup.
-Fab yoghurt, choice of cheeses various breads doughnuts pancakes and cakes coffee and tea..and of course the eggs inevitably hardboiled, we were encouraged quietly to take one for later use in our lunches.
-They would be mixed with mayo and tuna..delicious.
+Fabulous yoghurt, a choice of cheeses, various breads, doughnuts, pancakes and cakes, coffee and tea, and of course the eggs inevitably hardboiled.
+We were encouraged quietly to take one for later use in our lunches.
+They would be mixed with mayo and tuna…delicious.

-9 oclock we would meet at the bus and be off.
-Stopping at the various sites.
-Barsac would ensure that we would never go hungry or thirsty greeting us as we got off the bus with some local snack, and we would get more when piling back on later.
+At 9 o’clock we would meet at the bus and be off, stopping at the various sites.
+Başak would ensure that we would never go hungry or thirsty, greeting us as we got off the bus with some local snack.
+We would get more when piling back on later.

 Quercus coccifera